Guarantee a Long Life for Your Vehicle

 - The brake system, cooling system, steering system, and suspension system should be inspected regularly to prevent failure.
 If any of these systems are not properly maintained they may fail unexpectedly.

-Preventative Car Maintenance Schedule
+Routine Car Maintenance Schedule

 The first thing that comes to mind for most people when they hear “maintenance” is oil and fluid changes.
 These are both very important parts of keeping your car healthy.
 Over time the fluids degrade and do not lubricate, cool, or contain contaminates as well as when they’re new.
 This is true for engine oil, transmission fluid (both automatic and manual), power steering fluid, coolant/antifreeze, differential fluid, and transfer case oil.